 International crime in Europe

-Since joining ENSURE in January 2024, Dr. Kerttuli Lingenfelter has analysed the changing accountability landscape for international crimes in Europe, with a special focus on the prosecution of crimes committed by Russsians in the war on Ukraine.
+Dr. Kerttuli Lingenfelter analyses the changing accountability landscape for international crimes in Europe, with a special focus on the prosecution of crimes committed by Russsians in the war on Ukraine.
 This is in line with her overall postdoctoral project, which deals with the aspects of European security related to crime and crime control, particularly extraterritorial jurisdiction and law enforcement cooperation.
+Her research on (novel) international criminal law actors, instruments, and operational as well as regulatory modalities has, so far, been published in the HJIL/ZaöRV and on the Verfassungsblog.

 Judicial control by the ECtHR

-Dr. Sofia Vandenbosch’s research adds an additional analytical layer to ENSURE’s portfolio on accountability: in her post-doctoral project, she sets out to test the hypothesis that the ECtHR has been strengthening judicial control at national level over external military operations abroad by combining doctrinal legal research with insights from the sociology of law and comparative law.
+Dr. Sofia Vandenbosch’s research adds an additional analytical layer to ENSURE’s portfolio on accountability: in her post-doctoral project, she sets out to test the hypothesis that the ECtHR has been strengthening judicial control at the national level over external military operations abroad by combining doctrinal legal research with insights from the sociology of law and comparative law.
+In this context, Sofia has conducted research on the political question doctrine in the case-law of the Strasbourg and Luxembourg Courts, which has led to a comparative analysis that was published on the Verfassungsblog in autumn 2024.

-Democracy
+2. Democracy

 National parliaments’ control on foreign affairs

 Dr. Sofia Vandenbosch, a specialist of constitutional law and the law of external relations in a comparative perspective, examines the role of national parliaments.
 Building on her PhD thesis (forthcoming as a book), which dealt with national parliaments’ control on foreign affairs and questioned the longstanding “foreign affairs exceptionalism”, she analysed with Prof. Marc Verdussen (UCLouvain) how Belgian constitutional law deals with matters of war and defence from a parliamentary perspective, with a special emphasis on controlling military missions abroad.
-This analysis will be published in the Annuaire international de justice constitutionnelle (2024) together with country reports from more than 25 legal orders.
+This analysis has been published in the Annuaire international de justice constitutionnelle (2024) together with country reports from more than 25 legal orders.

 Role of the European Parliament in relation to security and defence dossiers

-Diplomacy
+3. Diplomacy

 In the context of tightening geopolitical conditions, Europeans also revisit their diplomatic toolkit with a view to promoting and protecting their values and interests.
 ENSURE’s research covers both the “external” and the “internal” opportunities and challenges for the EU’s international actorness.